-Note: The IBO only allows advisors to suggest improvements to the EE, but they may not be engaged in writing the EE.
+Note: The IBO only allows advisors to suggest improvements to the EE.
+Your teacher cannot actually help you write your EE.
 The IBO recommends that the supervisor spends approximately two to three hours in total with the candidate discussing the EE.

 Tip #5: Make Sure Your Essay Has a Clear Structure and Flow

-IB likes structure.
+The IBO likes structure.
 Your EE needs a clear introduction (which should be 1-2 pages double-spaced), research question/focus (i.e. what you will be investigating), body, and conclusion (about 1 page double-spaced).
 An essay that has unclear or poor organization will be graded poorly.
-Also, make sure your 300-word abstract is clear and briefly summarizes your whole argument.
-An ambiguous abstract will make it more challenging for the reader to follow your essay’s argument and will also hurt the grading of your EE.

 The body of your EE should make up the bulk of the essay.
-It should be about 8-18 pages double-spaced (again just depending on whether or not you include diagrams).
+It should be about 8-18 pages double-spaced (again depending on your topic).
 Your body can be split into multiple parts.
-For example, if you are doing a comparison, you might have 1/3 of your body as Novel A Analysis, 1/3 as Novel B Analysis, and the last 1/3 as Comparison of Novel A and B Analysis.
+For example, if you are doing a comparison, you might have 1/3 of your body as Novel A Analysis, 1/3 as Novel B Analysis, and the last 1/3 as your comparison of your Novel A and B analysis.

 If you are conducting an experiment or analyzing data such as in this EE, your EE body will have a clear and obvious parts following the scientific method: stating the research question, discussing your method, showing the data, analyzing the data, discussing uncertainties, and drawing a conclusion/evaluating the experiment.

 Tip #6: Start Writing Sooner Rather Than Later!